 Travel rules for UAE citizens

-- Individuals who are medically exempted from taking the COVID-19 vaccine.
+- Individuals medically exempted from taking the vaccine

 - Humanitarian cases